Jonas-chino/inventorySystem/README.md

 # Future Work

-- more controleto input users
+- more control to input users